Welcome to today's edition of the Rush 24-7 podcast.

 The minute he spoke to her in Spanish, her whole demeanor changed.

-Because through my son, we could communicate.
+She became a different person because through my son, we could communicate.

 Okay.

-So uh it was uh no you you that's not an impersonator, that's actual Harry Reed sound bites from the Senate floor yesterday.
+That's actual Harry Reed sound bites from the Senate floor yesterday.

-So, I mean, in addition to this being literally stupid in terms of persuading anybody, it is ladled with what we've been talking about recently, guilt.
+So, I mean, in addition to this being literally stupid in terms of persuading anybody, it is ladled with what we've been talking about recently: guilt.

 You see, we had a woman from a foreign country working in a hotel where Dingy Harry was staying.